marionhaney/website-marion/public/content/Experience.md

   - Internship [blue]
   - Management [orange]
 - List Items:
-  - For Gopuff's summer internship, I worked on the Partner Integrations team.
+  - During Gopuff's summer internship, I worked on the Partner Integrations team.
 We focused on the Gopuff x UberEats integration and introduced software development and business plans for the Gopuff x Grubhub integration.
   - I managed and guided a team of engineers daily through Agile workflow.
   - I really enjoyed the fast-paced start-up environment: it was exciting to not only see my work be integral to the team but also witness the rapid deployment of ideas.